sagold/json-schema-library/README.md

 };
 ```

-In almost all cases, a _json-pointer_ is given on _error.data.pointer_, which points to the source within data where the error occured.
+In almost all cases, a JSON Pointer is given on _error.data.pointer_, which points to the source within data where the error occured.
 For more details on how to work with errors, refer to section [custom errors](#custom-errors).

 </details>